Name of the Project: Community Engagement in Countering Violent Extremism in Cox’ Bazar (CEVEC)

 - Promote livelihood opportunities for drop out and unemployed youth;

-- Mobilize different stakeholders at community level to work as change agents;
+- Mobilize different stakeholders at the community level to work as change agents;

 - Youth are prevented youth from being recruited by extremist groups by uplifting the livelihoods by creating decent employment opportunities

-- Student/youth of education institutions of age between 15-22 years old of cox’s bazar district empowered to protect themselves from the threat of violent extremism
+- Student/youth of educational institutions of age between 15-22 years old of Cox’s Bazar district empowered to protect themselves from the threat of violent extremism

 - Enhanced the knowledge of the women of UMN and surrounding host community on the threats of VE to support them to take protection measure against violent extremism in their family and community.